gdm413229/swwmgz_m/ExtendedLore.md

 The result of Akari Labs' "Red Oni" Supersoldier project.
 A tall, sexy and very well-endowed woman who's half snark and half charm (and also a nudist).
 Of course she was intentionally made this way by her creator, Saya Miyamoto.
-Suffice to say, her contractors weren't very happy with this... until they saw how she performed in the field.
+Suffice to say, the military contractors who paid big money for the project weren't all too happy with this... until they saw how she performed in the field.
+She was immediately sent to America to see if the situation with WW3 could be turned around.
+As it so happens, she won't be very helpful, as long after the events of this mod, the United States fall (off-handedly mentioned in UnSX 4).

 ### Janus Locke Hoodth

 A mad scientist shut-in who sometimes creates "toys" that are hilariously deadly.
-Tried to take over the world once (UnSX 5), but didn't succeed.
+Younger brother to Häzel Hoodth, the "mad doctor" of Kereshnovka, who is rumored to have conducted all sorts of cruel experiments on humans in search for "the essence of immortality".
+After an explosion near the abandoned oil refinery west of the town, some of the locals have mentioned seeing an odd, floating figure roaming the area (It's Dark In Here).

+Many years into the future, after being fed up with all the negative feedback his products keep receiving, Locke will attempt to take over the world.
+Unfortunately for him, he will not succeed (UnSX 5).

 ### J.A.
 Tachmek-Smith